Avi Avital: Performance career

-Avital has performed at Carnegie Hall and the Lincoln Center in New York, the National Centre for the Performing Arts and the Forbidden City Concert Hall in Beijing, and the Berlin Philharmonie, and has performed with a number of international orchestras and chamber groups.
+Avital has performed at Carnegie Hall and the Lincoln Center in New York, the National Centre for the Performing Arts, the Forbidden City Concert Hall in Beijing, and the Berlin Philharmonie with international orchestras and chamber groups.
 In 2011, he performed throughout Australia with the Australian Brandenburg Orchestra, and again in 2016, with performances in Sydney, Melbourne and Brisbane.
-In 2013, he performed on a tour with the Geneva Camerata.
+In 2013, he played on a tour with the Geneva Camerata.
 In addition to the Grammy nomination, he has won Israel's Aviv Competition and received Germany's ECHO Prize.

 Avital's recording debut, a collection of sonatas and concertos entitled Bach, was released on June 12, 2012.

-Life's work
+Repertoire

-Avital continues a tradition of virtuosic mandolin players that has brought the classical-music mandolin to public attention.
-Largely dormant as a group since the 1920s, talented players are again getting attention for doing new things with the mandolin, including Italians Carlo Aonzo and Mauro Squillante, Americans Chris Thile, Joseph Brent and Mike Marshall, and Israelis Avi Avital, Tom Cohen, Jacob Reuven and Alon Sariel.
+Avital continues a tradition of virtuosic mandolin players that has brought the mandolin in classical music to public attention.
+Largely dormant as a group since the 1920s, players are again getting attention for performing new arrangements with the mandolin, including Italians Carlo Aonzo and Mauro Squillante, Americans Chris Thile, Joseph Brent and Mike Marshall, and Israelis Tom Cohen, Jacob Reuven and Alon Sariel.

-Avital purposely set out to improve the mandolin's place in the world.
-He has done well for the instrument, playing his mandolin in Carnegie Hall and looks at that accomplishment as evidence for a renaissance for the mandolin, of its increasing prominence in classical music.
-He was also the first mandolinist to be signed to the label Deutsche Grammophon, in 2012.
+Avital set out to successfully improve the mandolin's place in the world.
+After his concert at Carnegie Hall, he considers that accomplishment as evidence for a renaissance for the mandolin, of its increasing prominence in classical music.
+In 2012, he became the first mandolinist to be signed to the label Deutsche Grammophon.
 As of the fall of 2016, he added approximately 90 new mandolin pieces to the mandolin's repertoire.

-Avital's path to success did not simply involve digging into the archive of music historically played on the mandolin.
+Avital's career not simply involves digging into the archive of music historically played on the mandolin.
 That repertoire of music is relatively small.
 Aware of his role in bringing the mandolin into the concert hall, he realized that adding to the "quality repertoire" of the instrument is important for its future.
-He also specifically targets the perception that the instrument is limited by taking on "monumental works" of "sacred" composers such as Bach to change the outlook.
+He also specifically targets the perception that the instrument is limited by taking on "monumental works" by composers such as Bach to change the public's perception of his instrument.

-Although he makes new arrangements of classical works not intended originally for mandolin, Avital has also added new music to the classical mandolin music base.
-He found as he travelled around the world that the mandolin was involved with folk music everywhere he went.
-He used that as a starting point to add to the mandolin's repertoire.
-He began to bridge folk music aspects of the mandolin with the classical music which he was playing, including Bulgarian, Welsh, and klezmer music on his second album, "Between Worlds."
-Not only new to the mandolin, but some of these are also to classical music as well.
-He also works with other musicians in world music and jazz for inspiration.
+Although he makes new arrangements of classical works not originally intended for mandolin, Avital has also added new music to the repertoire of classical mandolin music.
+Travelling around the world he recognized that the mandolin has been played in folk music everywhere he went.
+Therefore, he began to merge folk music for the mandolin with classical music, including Bulgarian, Welsh, and Klezmer music on his second album titled Between Worlds.
+In concerts and recordings, Avital has been performing with other musicians in world music and jazz.